Langevin dynamics of lattice Yang-Mills-Higgs and applications: Yang--Mills--Higgs SDEs

+We first show tightness.
 Applying It\^o's formula to $|\Phi_x^L|^{p}$, we have \eqref{ep:PhiL} as before with $2p$ there replaced by $p$.
-Multiplying both sides of \eqref{ep:PhiL} by $\frac1{|x|^k+1}$ with $k>d$, summing over $x$, applying Young's inequality and the Burkholder--Davis--Gundy inequality for the martingale part, and using $\frac1{|x|^k+1}\leq C\frac1{|y|^k+1}$ for $x\sim y$ and constant $C$ independent of $x,y$, we obtain
+Multiplying both sides of \eqref{ep:PhiL} by $\frac1{|x|^k+1}$ with $k>d$, summing over $x$, applying Young's inequality and the Burkholder--Davis--Gundy inequality for the martingale part as in \eqref{eq:BDG}, and using $\frac1{|x|^k+1}\leq C\frac1{|y|^k+1}$ for $x\sim y$ with $C$ independent of $x,y$, we obtain